Toyota 2000GT Stories

 Robert Dunham’s Test Run: Toyota 2000GT

 The Toyota 2000GT will be making an appearance at the Japanese Grand Prix in May.
-Fitting these ambitions, it left an impression on me as Japan’s first full-scale sports car.
+In line with this ambition, it left an impression on me as Japan’s first full-scale sports car.

 A few weeks after the 1965 Tokyo Auto Show, I had the opportunity to interview Toyota Motor Corporation Chairman Taizo Ishida.
 During the interview, I received an informal invitation to visit the Toyota factory.
 The purpose, of course, was to test drive the Toyota 2000GT that was on display at the show.
 Two weeks later, I traveled to Toyota City with a reporter from the Asahi Evening News.